vuejs/vue-router/docs/en/essentials/named-views.md

 +-----------------------------------+                  +------------------------------+
 ```

-- `Nav` is just a regular compnonent
+- `Nav` is just a regular component
 - `UserSettings` is the view component
 - `UserEmailsSubscriptions`, `UserProfile`, `UserProfilePreview` are nested view components